bearitt/COSC310Project/README.md

 currently featured by the store (in current implementation, this corresponds to the first three products in the list.
 Future implementations will allow choosing products to feature).

+### Lemma
+Contains a single method lemmatize which takes a string input, uses the Stanford NLP library to split the string into the words that make up the sentence, then uses a stemming algorithm to return an ArrayList containing the word stems in the sentence.
+The algorithm seems to work similarly to the Porter Stemmer algorithm, but does not perform as effectively (e.g. the output for "translation" is "translation" instead of "translate").

+### Levenshtein Distance
+A helper class for spellcheck.
+Contains a single method computeDistance which determines the Levenshtein distance between two words (i.e. the number of additions, subtractions and/or substitutions needed to convert the first word into the second word).

+### Spellcheck
+Performs spellcheck analysis for user inputs.
+Two static variables are used, a string dictfile which indicates a filepath containing a dictionary of words to use in checking spelling, and an ArrayList wordlist which contains the words in the file indicated by dictfile.
+The loadDictionary method loads the dictionary file into memory and stores it in wordlist.
+The wordSuggestor method takes a word, calculates the Levenshtein distance against all the words in the dictionary, then adds the matches to an ArrayList newlist if the distance is less than 3 (this could be any value; because of the relatively small size of our dictionary, we wanted to minimize the chance the algorithm would convert a correctly spelled word that is not in the dictionary into a word in the dictionary, which would fundamentally change the meaning of the sentence). newlist is then sorted with the closest matches at the top, then the top match is returned.
+If newlist is empty, the original word is returned.

+### NERConfidence
+Employs the Named Entity Recognition algorithm from the Stanford NLP library.
+The getNamedEntityRecognition method <DOES SOME STUFF>. containsDate returns true if the string contains a date value, and containsPerson returns true if the string contains a person's name (the latter is unimplemented at this phase). getSpecial returns a string telling the user about daily specials based on their date query.

+### SentimentAnalyzer
+Contains a single method getStanfordSentimentRate which takes a string as an input then uses the Stanford NLP library to calculate a sentiment rating.
+Returns an integer value representing the rating with the following key:
+* rate < 0 : negative statement (e.g. "This app is a piece of garbage")
+* rate = 0 : neutral statement (e.g. "The capital of Alberta is Edmonton")
+* rate > 0 : positive statement (e.g. "This is the best app ever!")

+### Test
+Contains mostly garbage code not necessary for implemenation.
+A playground for us to experiment with methods in other classes.